ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 solid row configuration, fixed tillering method, and zero fertile tillers.

 The above provided an example of a work routing that implements minor changes to a *manager* script, without thorough knowledge or skills in *C#* programming.
+If you are interested to have a more mechanistic understanding of flexibly modifying **C# code** in APSIM, the APSIM tutorials
+`Build a model <https://apsimnextgeneration.netlify.app/development/tutorial/buildmodeltutorial/>`_ and `How PMF functions work <https://apsimnextgeneration.netlify.app/development/tutorial/howpmffunctionswork/>`_ are valuable resources.
+You may also want to consult generic training material and tutorials on **C#**.

 Updating the Remaining Manager Scripts